huohuotm/Udacity-DAND/P5-Intro to ML/Project5/final_project/Document of work.md

 ### A1：

 The goal of this project is to classify POIs.
 We have 145 data points with 21 features, including 18 POIs and 127 no-POIs.
+There is an obvious class imbalance phenomenon.

 59 data points missed all email features except email address (email address is not so useful here).
-And I remove two outliers,'TOTAL' and 'THE TRAVEL AGENCY IN THE PARK' don't look like a person's name.
+I remove three outliers, 'TOTAL' and 'THE TRAVEL AGENCY IN THE PARK' don't look like a person's name.
+Person named 'LOCKHART EUGENE E' has all its value missing, which is useless to train model.

 Finally, I choose Adaptive Boosting algorithm to build my classifier model.

 ### Q2: